The Table of Contents may be found here.

 Not all the red rock in lower Cañon de San Diego is Abo Formation.
-About 280 million years ago, the continuing global drying trend dried up the rivers that deposited the Abo Formation, the Permian Basin sea receded further south, and a sea of sand dunes marched across the Jemez.
+About 280 million years ago, the continuing global drying trend dried up the rivers that deposited the Abo Formation, the Permian Basin sea receded further south, and a field of sand dunes marched across the Jemez.
 This created the Yeso Group, which looks much like the Abo Formation from a distance.
 Some of the best exposures of this group are at the Red Rocks rest area just north of Jemez Pueblo.

-The Yeso Group is distinguished from the Abo
+The Yeso Group in the Jemez region is distinguished from the Abo

 Formation by being a less dark red, tending toward orange, and in

-forming thick beds of sandstone characteristic of eolian (windswept dune)
+forming thick beds of sandstone characteristic of eolian

-interbedded with mudstone, of the Abo.
+fluvial beds, interbedded with mudstone, of the Abo.
 More

 San Ysidro Formation.
 Near 35 40.126N 106 43.062W